rkalis/dotfiles/README.md

 * app.package.id - Contains all extensions for the specified program

 ### Fish (fish/)
-* setup.sh - Symlinks all fish files to their corresponding location in ~/.config/fish/
+* setup.sh - Symlinks all fish files to their corresponding location in `~/.config/fish/`
-* config.fish - Adds ~/bin to PATH
+* config.fish - Global fish configuration (.fishrc)
 * completions/
-  * repo.fish - Contains all repos as completions for the repo command
+  * repo.fish - Contains all repos as completions for the `repo` command
 * functions/
+  * abbrex.fish - Utility for expanding abbreviations in fish-scripts
   * clear.fish - Clears the screen and shows fish_greeting
   * emptytrash.fish - Empties trash and clears system logs
   * fish_greeting.fish - My personal fish greeting using the